-Whether you’re a yoga teacher, a beginner yogi or neither, these three yoga books are very worth reading.
+Whether you’re a yoga teacher, completely new to yoga, a human being who wants to walk the path of life with philosophical and spiritual roots, these 3 yoga books are very worth reading.

-Why?
-Because the path of yoga affirms that each of us is our own “yogi” or “guru” in our own lives–even beyond the physical practice of modern day yoga in the West.
+Whether or not you’re into yoga, the “path” of yoga affirms that each of us is our own “guru” in our lives — even beyond the physical practice of modern day yoga in the West.

-Thus, yoga is far more about the manners in which we live than it is about flexibility or contortion.
+Yoga is far more about the manners in which we live than it is about flexibility or exercise.

 These three books that I have selected were integral components of my yoga teacher training this year, and I personally consider them to be some of the more fundamental resources that can help a beginner yogi shape his or her understanding of their personal yoga practice–on the mat, certainly, but especially off of the mat and in the course of our everyday lives.

 Please note: These are affiliate links, so if you purchase a book through a link it will earn me a small commission, and help keep this website running.
 Thanks!